 Yes, people employed as temporary contract workers can get a mortgage.
 However, many lenders will want to see evidence of a reliable and consistent income before they approve an application.
 They will also carry out their other eligibility checks, such as looking at the person’s credit history before deciding on a final outcome.

-So, if you are on a temporary contract, getting a mortgage might still be possible for you, provided you can pass the lender’s eligibility criteria.
+So, if your contract is a temporary one, getting a mortgage might still be possible for you, provided you can pass the lender’s eligibility criteria.

 But with only a few mortgage providers lending to customers who can be considered a ‘higher risk lender,’ it is worth speaking to a mortgage broker to improve your chances.

-At YesCanDo Money, we have access to those lenders who specialise in mortgages to customers on a temporary or fixed-term contract.
-To learn more, book an appointment with an experienced mortgage advisor using the contact deals on our website.
+At YesCanDo Money, we have access to specialist lenders who are experienced with customers that are on a temporary or fixed-term contract.
+To learn more, book an appointment with an expert mortgage advisor using the contact deals on our website.

 How a Mortgage Broker Can Help with Fixed-Term Contract Mortgages

 If you are looking for a mortgage on a fixed-term contract, get in touch with our team today.
-With the help of an experienced mortgage advisor, your chances of mortgage approval can be increased, as we have access to a wide range of lenders on the mortgage market.
+With the help of an experienced mortgage advisor, your chances of mortgage approval can be increased, as we have access to most lenders on the mortgage market.
+There are a few UK mortgage lenders that are really experienced with fixed-term contract mortgages.

 After booking your first appointment with us, you will be put in touch with an exclusive mortgage expert from our team who will be with you every step of the way throughout your mortgage journey.

-Your appointed mortgage broker will search the market on your behalf and will hone in on those lenders that specialise in fixed-term contract mortgages.
-They will then work with you to make sure you tick all of the relevant boxes for the lender criteria.
+Your appointed mortgage broker will search the market on your behalf and will hone in on those lenders that specialise in mortgages with being on a fixed-term contract.
+They will then work with you to make sure you tick all of the relevant boxes for the lending criteria.

 When it comes to paperwork, your mortgage introducer will manage this for you after you have provided the relevant information that is needed for your application.